conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ---

 Kanye West is one of the most controversial public figures over the last decade and recently has been scrutinized for his his views on politics and Trump.
-This has led to many viewing his actions as something to joke about or just plainly being dismissed as crazy.
+This has led many to view his actions as something to joke about or just plainly being dismissed as crazy.
 However, on his latest album __ye__, he openly states on the cover _“I hate being Bi-Polar, its awesome”_ and writes about bipolar disorder being his superpower on the track _Yikes_.

 ![ye](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/kanye-ye.jpg)

-The reality is bipolar disorder affects 6.86 million U.S. adults annually and is often overlooked since it is a misunderstood mental health condition.
-Commonly misdiagnosed or treatment being avoided all together due to the stigma surrounding bipolar disorder,
+While bad behavior that hurts people is not excusable, the reality is bipolar disorder affects 6.86 million U.S. adults annually and is often overlooked since it is a misunderstood mental health condition.
+Commonly misdiagnosed or treatment being avoided all together due to the stigma surrounding bipolar disorder, getting the correct treatment to patients is still a hurdle preventing many from getting the help they need.

 _Bipolar Disorder_